Klims69/skills-resolve-merge-conflicts/README.md

 _Welcome to "Managing Merge Conflicts"! :wave:_

-**What is a _merge conflict_?**: A **merge conflict** occurs when changes are made to the same part of the same file on two different branches.
+**What is a _merge conflict_?**: A **merge conflict** 0000occurs when changes are made to the same part of the same file on two different branches.
 You usually find out about conflicts in a pull request so let's start by creating one.

 ### :keyboard: Activity: Create a pull request